 Many businesses are looking for professionals that are the right match for their business.
 As businesses set about recruiting top talent and build their teams in preparation for growth, they are seeking skilled and experienced candidates who can take the organisation forward.

 But finding 'the one' isn't always easy.
-Businesses looking how to recruit new employees are struggling to hire employees that are the right match, and it comes with a cost.
+Businesses considering how to recruit new employees are struggling to hire employees that are the right match, and it comes with a cost.
 It can take significant time and effort to find someone suitably attractive.
-And even when you have, you'll still got to lure them in, and ensure they are going to fit well within the business.
+And even when you have, you've still got to lure them in, and ensure they are going to fit well within the business.
 As an employer, knowing where the top talent can be found, and what you can do to appeal to the best candidates is essential to avoid making a bad hire.

 First of all, your organisation has to give itself the best possible chance of receiving high-quality applications for job vacancies.
 If you want to bring in someone who can add significant value to your organisation, you've got to go and find them.
 This involves doing more than simply advertising a role on the internet and waiting for CVs to flood in.

 In order to identify the best people, you've got to be a little more proactive with your hiring strategy.
 It might be the case that, through networking with professionals working in your industry, you have particular individuals in mind for the role.
 If so, you have the option of contacting them directly and inviting them to interview.
 But more often than not, the ideal employee for your vacancy will be someone you haven't met before.
 Advertising on the jobs boards may help track them down, but you stand a much greater chance of saving time and monetary efficiencies if you use recruitment agency services as well.